Creating the perfect email marketing strategy: What you need to know

 We get it.
 It’s not fun to see people unsubscribe from your list.
 But, it happens to all of us.

-Generally a good (low) unsubscribe (or opt-out rate) is below 0.2%.
+Generally, a good (low) unsubscribe (or opt-out rate) is below 0.2%.
 But anything above 1% is a problem.
-Determining why customers are opting out can be a challenge, so be proactive.
-Set up a brief survey for people who do opt out asking why.
+Determining why customers opt-out can be challenging, so be proactive.
+Set up a survey for people who opt out, asking why.

 Example of an opt-out survey